agilepro/better-thought/markdown/chapter-02.md

 I didn't have to invite the memory in.
 It knew how to find me all by itself.

+it was something like the intrusive memories people describe with post traumatic stress: the mind returning to a painful moment even when you do not want it to

 Eventually I began deliberately replacing some of those terrible scenes with other memories from our nearly sixty years together.
 That was the beginning of my question:

 **What's a better thought?**